Build Your Medical or Dental Clinic Without Becoming a Project Manager

 For many clinic owners, this is also a financing-sensitive decision.
 They are often borrowing to complete the project, which means a low starting number is not enough.
 What matters is having enough cost certainty to move forward without feeling like the project will change shape once they are already committed.

 That is where LCM is strongest: clear communication, early clarity, and one accountable team guiding the process.
+If you are a clinic owner reading this, some version of these questions is probably already in your head:

 The LCM Method for medical and dental clinic projects